chayanbain4/notes-api/README.md

-Here is the complete and correctly formatted README.md file.
+Here is the complete README.md file, formatted with correct Markdown for easy reading.

-You can copy all the text from the block below and paste it directly into your README.md file on GitHub.
-It includes all the headings, code blocks, and bullet points for a professional-looking page.

 🚀 Notes API Backend
 This is a complete and secure RESTful API for a multi-user notes application.
 It was built as a solution to a developer assignment, demonstrating a modern backend stack with Node.js, Express, TypeScript, and Drizzle ORM.